NashTech-Labs/SpringBoot-MarkLogic-Demo-uisng-Docker/README.md

 # Spring Boot application using Marklogic
-This template is SpringBoot application using marklogic and docker.
+This template is SpringBoot application using Marklogic Server.
 I am using :
 - SpringBoot
 - Docker
 - Docker-compose